dzeke/Blended-Near-Optimal-Tools/1-Documentation/Documentation-readme.txt

 The file also contains the commands and directions to generate all the results that are discussed in the manuscript but not presented.

 - Fig1_FeasibleNearOptCompare.m : Matlab script to generate Figures 1 and 2 in the revised paper.
 See Fig_GenForNearOptPaper.m for the parameter settings used for the paper figure.

+- doMGA.m : a Matlab file that includes the logic for generating alternatives by various MGA methods.
+Used to generate Figures 1, 3, 4, 5, and 6.

 - Delcols.m, extrdir.m, extrpts.m, polygeom.m : other Matlab files used by the above scripts.